aflaxman/dp_2020_census/methods.md

 from one level higher, and non-negativity.
 The solution to this constrained optimization is as close to the noisy counts as possible while also satisfying internal consistency.
-The final output of the TopDown algorithm is a synthetic data set that has data counts matching the values that minimize the constrained optimization.
-This satisfies $\epsilon$-DP and also the invariants and inequalities using an approach that affords detailed control of how the privacy budget is distributed between and within levels of the hierarchy.
+The final output of TopDown is a synthetic data set that has data counts matching the values that minimize the constrained optimization.
+This is $\epsilon$-DP and also satisfies the invariants and inequalities using an approach that affords detailed control of how the privacy budget is distributed between and within levels of the hierarchy.